alexgo-io/alexlab-doc/product-features/liquidity-providers/how-to.md

 # How to add/remove liquidity

 When **adding liquidity**, you will deposit an equivalent value of both tokens into the pool.
-In return, you’ll receive LP tokens, which represent your share of that specific liquidity pool.
+In return, you'll receive LP tokens, which represent your share of that specific liquidity pool.

 When **removing liquidity**, you will transfer your LP tokens back to the ALEX smart contract and receive your original funds plus any fees accrued while holding those LP tokens.